abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/nucleo-f446re/index.md

     SDA   D4
     CLK   D3

-Framebuffer application can be started from terminal by typing "fb".
+Framebuffer application can be started from terminal by typing \"fb\".

 ### pwm

 This is an nsh configuration (see above) with added capability of pulse width modulation.
 PWM output is on Timer 3 channel 1, which is pin PA\_6 (D12) on Nucleo board.
-Example program can be stared by "pwm" command.
+Example program can be stared by \"pwm\" command.